leoneln/leonelnieto/docs/static/media/post-4.a7de4e64.md

             //....
 Rest of function on codepen
     }
     ```
-    - This function is very long since its the one doing rendering the Snakey Chart.
+    - The Sankey rending function above is very long since it’s the one doing rendering the Snakey chart.
 The entire function is documented on [CodePen](https://codepen.io/leonelnieto/pen/QWGKxwq?editors=1010).
 Notice that `renderSankey(dataContainer,canvas)` accepts two paramenters one is the class of the data containers and the other is the id of the element where the Sankey will be drawn.
 So this means that we still need the canvas div.
 I added this on footer section of the classic report described on step 1 like so `<div id="sankey-chart">render shakey here</div>`.
 5. Refreshing the Sankey Chart is simple.
 Create a dynamic function on refresh for the classic report and have it excute `renderSankey('chart-data',"sankey-chart")` javascript code.
 Set the action to fire on intialization for the first render.
 6. Lastly, I added some page items as filters and parametarized the SQL query like so.
     ```plsql